 - In some cultures, the concept of intellectual property is different (or does not even exist); therefore, plagiarism is more common;

-- In Chinese culture, students may be taught to have so much respect for the source material that altering it would be disrespectful;
+- In some cultures, students may be taught to have so much respect for the source material that altering it would be disrespectful;

 - Culture might play a role, but you better ignore it.
 If you have preconceived notions about who will plagiarize, you will likely monitor the work of those students more closely (similar to racial profiling) and consequently uncover more cases, thereby reinforcing your existing prejudices.

 From my own point of view, I do feel that culture does have an influence on a student’s willingness to plagiarize, but it might be more useful to think of culture in terms of educational culture rather than on racial or ethnic terms.
 A common kind of learning activity in most Chinese and some English classes in Hong Kong, for example, is the recited dictation.
 In this activity, the teacher assigns a passage, the students memorize it at home and then they write it down from memory during the lesson.
 Does this type of assignment turn word-for-word copying into a school-approved learning strategy?
 If copying a passage can help you learn Chinese, can’t copying an article about the French Revolution word for word help you learn history?

 I suspect that this possible cultural effect on plagiarism is fast becoming a non-issue.
 I would argue that the influence of the Internet in enabling quick-and-easy copying and the related shifting attitudes towards intellectual copyright are now having a much stronger effect than any cultural differences.

 4. The Responsibilities of Teachers